Kikobeats/kikobeats.com/_posts/2014-09-21-coffeescript-fat-arrow-busted.md

 and is very common in callbacks.
 But when you actually use?

-	Rule 1: You Donï¿½t Need the Fat Arrow If You Donï¿½t Use: class, this, and @.
+	Rule 1: You Don't Need the Fat Arrow If You Don't Use: class, this, and @.
 	Rule 2: Use the Fat Arrow when You Use @ in a Callback Definition in a Method.
-	Rule 3: Donï¿½t Use Methods as Callbacks and Avoid the Fat Arrow Operator in All Other Circumstances.
+	Rule 3: Don't Use Methods as Callbacks and Avoid the Fat Arrow Operator in All Other Circumstances.

 maybe the three rules can be resume in: